humanmade/altis-documentation/other-docs/guides/integration-testing.md

 The bootstrap file is loaded before the tests run, and is used to load Altis.
 Copy the following code to a file called `tests/bootstrap.php` (or wherever you configured the bootstrap file to be located in `phpunit.xml`).

-If you already have a `bootstrap.php` you should only need to copy over any custom `tests_add_filter()` calls not presetn below to this template.
+If you already have a `bootstrap.php` you should only need to copy over any custom `tests_add_filter()` calls not present below to this template.

 ```php
 <?php